-As Poland’s vibrant capital, it’s not surprising there are several Christmas markets in Warsaw.
-There’s not just the traditional event in the Old Town Market Square but contemporary Christmas markets in Praga, Warsaw’s alternative neighbourhood.
+As Poland’s vibrant capital, it’s not surprising that there are several Christmas markets in Warsaw.
+The traditional event is in the Old Town Market Square, and contemporary markets are in Praga, Warsaw’s alternative neighbourhood.

 Warsaw is a fantastic tourist destination all year round.
-The city is exciting and dynamic, with an eclectic mix of old and new, a complex history, classical music, the tech industry and hipster cafes.
+The city is exciting and dynamic, with an eclectic mix of old and new, a complex history, classical music, interesting museums and cool cafes.

 Christmas Day: Open.